matthiassars/ft_printf_test/README.md

 ## Instructions
 My own `ft_printf` repo is contained as a submodule.
 To run it with another `ft_printf` repo, make sure your `ft_printf` directory is in this directory.
 Compile with `make` and run with `./test_ft_printf`.

+This tester also cases of which I'm not sure they are relevant, for example `ft_printf(NULL)` .
+If you get segmentation faults and you don't want to check for these cases, feel free to change the `.c` files.

 No guarantees; also perform your own tests!